OutSystems/AzureARMTemplates/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-## With Azure SQL, without VNET - UNDER DEV
+## Using Azure SQL.
+Existing VNET - UNDER DEV

 This set of templates are exactly like the ones in the previous section but an Azure SQL Server is deployed for the Controller and Lifetime templates.
-The Azure SQL Server admin username and password will be asked.
+The Azure SQL Server admin username and password will be asked and cannot be the equal to the VM admin username or the deployment will fail.

 ### 5. Controller ( Standalone Environment ) - UNDER DEV